Best Apps for Helping Kids Learn the Alphabet [Updated for 2020]

 In addition, children will develop fine motor skills and will have fun while they practice.
 The app costs $2.99.

-ABC Preschool KIds Tracing & Phonics Learning Game
+ABC Preschool Kids Tracing & Phonics Learning Game

 This app rolls activities from the entire preschool curriculum into one, but it focuses on tracing and writing.
 Kids can trace and write letters, numbers, shapes, straight lines, curves, and more.
 They can also practice their colors, shapes, and numbers.

 There is a range of activities, so it’s suitable for the very young up through about kindergarten or level.
-Parents should be aware, however, that there are advertisements and in-app purchases within this app.
+Parents should be aware, however, that there are advertisements and in-app purchases of $2.99 within this app.
 Be sure to review it thoroughly to make sure it is right for your child.

 Kids can write and trace not only letters and numbers, but also entire words with this comprehensive app.
 One really nice feature is that adult users can enter their own words and voice overs, which adds a nice personal touch and also makes the app good for practicing those early spelling lists.

 Another nice feature is that there are several fonts to choose from.
 The app also uses stickers and other motivational tools to help your child stay on track with learning.
 It costs $4.99 on the App Store, and is free with in-app purchases between ninety-nine cents and $4.99 on Google Play.